 Executor or Personal Representative Lawyers in Colorado

-Most people have heard the term "executor."
-This is the person, or sometimes more than one person, who manages the estate of a deceased person and ultimately distributes property to heirs or beneficiaries.
+Most people have heard the term "executor" but do not quite know what it means.
+The executor is the person — or sometimes persons — who manages the estate of a deceased person and ultimately distributes property to heirs or beneficiaries.
 Colorado uses the term "personal representative" instead of executor, but the duties are the same.
-If the person died with a will, the will generally names the person who will act as personal representative.
-If the person died without a will, then Colorado law lists the persons who have priority to be appointed personal representative.
+If the decedent died with a will, the will generally names who will act as the personal representative of the decedent’s estate.

 This is common when an unmarried person dies but is survived by children.
 The children all have equal rights to be appointed personal representative.
-If the children all agree on who should assume the role of personal representative, those who will not act can resign their right to be appointed.
-Don't assume that the oldest should be chosen.
-Being a personal representative is not an honorary title - it takes work.
-Our Colorado probate attorneys at Jorgensen, Brownell & Pepin, P.C. can assist you with this important task.
+If the children all agree on who should assume the role of the personal representative, those who will not act can resign their right to be appointed.
+Don't assume that the oldest should be chosen, though, as this is often not the case.

-The personal representative must:
+The personal representative of an estate must:

 - Collect and inventory the assets of the estate